 Whether you’re the kind of person who tries to travel as light as possible or has more luggage than Ginger Grant took on that infamous three-hour tour to Gilligan’s Island, there are certain things we believe every cruiser should own.
 Some will make your life easier, others will actually help the environment.
 Conveniently enough, all are available via Amazon.

-The major cruise lines are making a major push toward eliminating single-use plastics, and they’re starting with straws.
+The major cruise lines are making a big push towards eliminating single-use plastics, and they’re starting with straws.
 But if you’re like us, you kinda love sipping your Kiss On The Lips or Mudslide through a straw.
-So how awesome are these reusable, cleanable straws, which come in both tradtional and “bendy” varieties?
+So how awesome are these reusable, cleanable straws, which come with flexible silicone tips, cleaning brushes, and a storage pouch?

 2. Pop-Up Tent/Pool For Beach Babies